gferreroferri/Localisations/README.md

 # Localisations
-Localisation files used within the apps
+Localisation files used within the Elytra apps.

 ### Base Localisations
 The base locations have been translated using Google Translate and DeepL.
 Some localisations may be incorrect.
 If you find any inaccuracies or incorrect translations, please submit a PR with the corrections or open an issue.